Dr-TSNG/ZygiskNext/README.md

 ### Magisk

 + Minimal version: 26300
-+ Original Zygisk turned off
++ Built-in Zygisk turned off

 ## Compatibility

-Should work with everything except those rely on Magisk internal behaviors.
+`PROCESS_ON_DENYLIST` cannot be flagged correctly for isolated processes on Magisk DenyList currently.

+Zygisk Next only guarantees the same behavior of Zygisk API, but will NOT ensure Magisk's internal features.